Causeway

 Changes 'Round Here

-Now of course, you're reading this on the lustrous riseofwinterchill.com, and that will continue until the end of the year.
+Now of course, this is being shared on the lustrous riseofwinterchill.com, and that will continue until the end of the year.
 It'll take time to shuffle things around, update the socials, and make sure everybody knows it's us when logos start changing.

 You blog readers (wonderful people, all of you) get to enjoy a slight premonition of that future.
 Feel free to call the game Causeway from now on when chatting with us and others.